chrisgoringe/flux-poke/docs/questions.md

 (independent errors add the square)

-bnb4 bnb8 bfloat8 casts
+bnb4 bnb8 bfloat8 casts  ALL RUBBISH

-plot impact per bit saved
-also time cost per bit saved

 do whole stack to get time cost